 Veterans of all ages are invited to drop in for coffee on the second Saturday of each month from 10 AM to 12 PM at the Fenton History Center research center, located at 73 Forest Avenue in Jamestown, New York, in the historic Hall House.
-The Hall House is handicap accessible and service dogs are welcome.
+This location is handicap accessible and service dogs are welcome.

 The Fenton Canteen is an excellent way to learn more about Vets Finding Vets.
 Vets Finding Vets is a veteran program that is organized by the Fenton History Center.
 The group meets regularly at the Hall House to help enrolled veterans trace their families history, look up old service buddies, flesh out the service records for other veterans in their families and/or help with other projects pertaining to veterans.